 Already have an account?
 Log In

-SLS is a 3D printing technology which produces your parts layer by layer with fine polymer powder.
-Once a layer of powder is spread on the bed, a laser beam sinters it in the shape of your part at 160°C to 200°C. Selective Laser SIntering technology is perfect for low-volume production, robust prototypes, and simulation.
+SLS is a 3D printing technology that produces your parts layer by layer with fine polymer powder.
+Once a layer of powder is spread on the bed, a laser beam sinters it in the shape of your part at 160°C to 200°C. Selective Laser Sintering technology is perfect for low-volume production, robust prototypes, and simulation.
 It allows for intricate geometries and lattice structures.
 It is a very robust 3D printing material.

 Last, but not least, Nylon 3200 Glass Filled is the strongest out of the 3 Nylon materials.
 However, it presents very little flexibility.
 It has a bit more sleek surface and additional polishing can be added.
 Nylon 3200 Glass Filled can withstand temperatures up to 176°C.

 Jet Fusion is an Additive Manufacturing technology developed by HP.
 It produces the parts by a fusing agent being applied on each layer.
 Jet Fusion PA12 material really stands out as a 3D printing plastic.
 It is stronger than Nylon, provides you with some level of flexibility and at the same time, it is resistant to chemicals, especially hydrocarbons, aldehydes ketones, mineral bases, and salts, as well as alcohols, fuels, detergents, oils, and fats.
 Those are some pretty impressive qualities of our Jet Fusion PA12.

-This material is also scratch and abrasion proof.
+This material is also scratch and abrasion-resistant.
 On top of that Jet Fusion PA12 is light and UV stabilized and can be used for outdoor projects, and it’s biocompatible.
 It also has higher precision than Nylon.
 Jet Fusion PA12 comes in two colors, black, and grey.
 There are also two finishes available.

-The composition of our Stainless Steel 316L are iron 66-70%, chrome 16-18%, nickel 11-14%, and molybdenum 2-3%.
+The composition of our Stainless Steel 316L is iron 66-70%, chrome 16-18%, nickel 11-14%, and molybdenum 2-3%.
 This material presents high resistance against corrosion as well as a fine surface look and of course is strong.
-Those properties make Stainless Steel 316L a great candidate for applications in medical, automotive and aerospace industries.
+Those properties make Stainless Steel 316L a great candidate for applications in medical, automotive, and aerospace industries.

 The second option for DMLS technology is Titanium 6AI-4V composed of Titanium 88-90%, Aluminium 5.5-6.5%, and Vanadium 3.5-4.5%.
-This 3D printing material stands out for its low toxicity, high resistance to oxidation, and acid as well as extremely high melting point (1660° C or 3260° F).
-Not only that, but it also produced very precise parts.
+This 3D printing material stands out for its low toxicity, high resistance to oxidation, and acid as well as its extremely high melting point (1660° C or 3260° F).
+Not only that, but it also produces very precise parts.